Forgetful couple offer lost car reward

 An elderly couple who forgot where they parked their car are offering a reward for it to be found.

-Emmanuel Elliott, 81, and partner Hilda Farmer, 79, parked "within a mile and a half" of Cheltenham General Hospital on Friday, but can't remember where.
+Emmanuel Elliott, 81, and partner Hilda Farmer, 79, parked "within a mile and a half" of Cheltenham General Hospital on Friday, but cannot remember where.

 Family and friends have spent four days searching for the Ford Fiesta with no success.